mgmccarthy/MongoOutbox/README.md

 - localhost:27012 (master)
 - localhost:27013 (master)

 27011 is primary, 012 and 013 are the secondaries (or replicas).
-There is no security for any of the databases.
+There is no security for any of the databases, so no username or password is required.

 To access RabbitMQ administration, go to http://localhost:15672/ with username `rabbitmq` and password `rabbitmq`.